Ikwuje-peace/Ikwuje-peace/README.md

 <h1 align="center">Hello👋</h1>
-<p align="center">I am <b>Ikwuje Peace</b>, a self-taught backend engineer and technical writer from Africa/Nigeria.
+<p align="center">I am <b>Ikwuje Ochanya Peace</b>, a self-taught backend engineer and technical writer from Africa/Nigeria.
 I love turning ideas into functional backend systems and documenting technical concepts to help newbies understand tech better.
 I have over 2 years of experience designing and building software to enhance end-user functionality.</p>

 - 🔭 I’m currently working on **An A.I assistant using pytorch**